 My heritage is Finnish.
 The people of Finland are known for their sisu, a special fortitude.
 My maternal grandmother and paternal great grandparents immigrated from Finland.

 My husband is Dutch; his father immigrated from Holland as a child.
 We have grown in our love for each other over the past 43 years.
 We have three living children and a son in heaven.
 We have been blessed with nine grandchildren, two of them adopted.

-As a nurse I have worked in every aspect of maternity care.
+As a nurse I have been privileged to witness birth in the hospital setting and the home setting.
+I have worked in every aspect of maternity care.
 I have been a labor/delivery nurse for hospitals, a neonatal intensive care nurse, Lamaze instructor, home birth nurse and mother/baby nurse.
-I have had a front seat in seeing God’s design for new life.
+What an honor, seeing God’s design for new life and family.

 Throughout my life I have spent summer vacations in the Keweenaw peninsula of Michigan.
 Michigan people tend to view the lower Michigan as a mitten and upper Michigan as a rabbit.
 Well, the Keweenaw peninsula is located in the tip of the rabbit’s ear.
 If you look at a map with a little imagination you will see what I mean.

-I have developed a love of nature (and berries) from this piece of Michigan that is surrounded by Lake Superior.
+This piece of Michigan, surrounded by Lake Superior, has raw beauty.
 The sound of waves crashing on the shore, wind in the trees, hikes in the forest, wild berries, and the dark night sky sprinkled with millions of stars have imprinted the joy of God’s creation in my heart.

-I would be pleased if you visited my Facebook page.
-On Facebook I offer additional features & links to interesting articles and health news.
+I would be happy if you visited my Facebook page.
+On Facebook I offer additional features, links to interesting articles and health news.
 Click here.